 While the most likely answer, this remains speculative.
 As with many colonial-era American ancestors, I haven’t yet found records showing how William Roan went from Pennsylvania to North Carolina.
 Nor have I found any records that cite this William’s parents.

-It’s my hope that now that I have identified who Amy’s father really is (and who he isn’t), that my North Carolina descended Roan cousins and I can focus on taking Amy’s father’s story further back in time.
+It’s my hope that now that I have identified who Amy’s father really was (and who he was not), my North Carolina-descended Roan cousins and I can focus on taking Amy’s father’s story further back in time.

 I can’t stress enough how essential using Last Wills and Testaments are in genealogical research.
 The above example is the perfect example of why this is so.

 We are available for your genealogy research project!